systemd/systemd/docs/CONTAINER_INTERFACE.md

    in this context.)

 3. Pre-mount `/dev/` as (container private) `tmpfs` for the container and bind mount some suitable TTY to `/dev/console`.
+If this is a pty, make sure to not close the controling pty master during systemd's lifetime.
+PID1 will close ttys, to avoid being killed by SAK.
+It only opens ttys for the time it actually needs to print something.
 Also, make sure to create device nodes for `/dev/null`, `/dev/zero`, `/dev/full`, `/dev/random`, `/dev/urandom`, `/dev/tty`, `/dev/ptmx` in `/dev/`.
 It is not necessary to create `/dev/fd` or `/dev/stdout`, as systemd will do that on its own.
 Make